Menu

 46% of healthcare companies were affected by insider threats

 Insiders carry out cyber-attacks against healthcare industries.
 They possess the requisite access credentials to perpetrate a healthcare data breach or other sorts of cyber healthcare threats.
-They may also be more familiar with the network configuration and vulnerabilities or have the capacity to get information, which is not accessible from outside.
+They may also be more familiar with the network configuration and vulnerabilities or have the capacity to get information that is not accessible from outside.

 The idea of an insider threat spans a wide range of personnel, from those who unintentionally click on a malicious link that compromises the network or lose a working gadget with critical data to those who actively give out access passwords for profit.
 For example, when hackers act as healthcare staff or patients to gain access to hospital networks and systems.